Prim1Tive/UploadBuster/readme.md

 # UploadBuster - Bust upload file restrictions.

 UploadBuster Was created to help Security Researchers locate unrestricted file upload vulnerabilities.
-Prim1Tive™
+Prim1Tive™ *This is a work in progrss, expect for FP

 ## Requierments: